natcap/invest.users-guide/source/coastal_protection.rst

 Introduction
 ============

 The Erosion Protection model estimates, by way of a 1D bathymetry transect (or a series of transects) perpendicular to the shoreline, the relative contributions of different natural  habitats in reducing nearshore wave energy levels and coastal erosion.
 These habitats dissipate wave energy and/or act as barriers against high waves and high water levels, and  eventually protect coastal properties and communities.
 The protective services offered by those habitats to coastal populations are highlighted by linking coastal storms to erosion, and then linking erosion to damage of coastal properties.
 To measure these services, the model has you specify a baseline habitat and a proposed scenario.
 The proposed scenario can incorporate habitat losses, gains, or some combination of the two over the area of interest.
-The service provided by these habitats can be measured by the amount of avoided erosion or inundation, by the number of people protected, or by the value of avoided property damages and shoreline erosion.
+The service provided by these habitats can be measured by the amount of avoided erosion or inundation, by the number of people protected, or by the value of avoided property damages.

 The Erosion Protection model is composed of two sub-models: a Profile Generator and a Nearshore Waves and Erosion model.
 The purpose of the Profile Generator is to assist in the preparation of a 1D bathymetry transect for use in the Nearshore Waves and Erosion model.
 The inputs of the Profile Generator include the site's location, a file describing the overall shape of the shoreline, and a nearshore topography and bathymetric file that contains land elevation as well as water depths near the site of interest.
 Furthermore, the model requires information about sediment size, tidal range and backshore characteristics, which is to be input in the Erosion Protection Excel Table (see :ref:`cp-excel`).
 If this information is not available, we provide guidance on how to approximate these inputs.
 Outputs of the Profile Generator model include a 1D bathymetry profile at your specified location, information about the site’s backshore and the location of natural habitats along the cross-shore transect from offshore to the uplands.
 In addition, the model provides over-water fetch distances (the distances over which wind blows over water to generate waves) as well as estimates of wave height and wind speeds that can occur at the site of interest during a storm.
 Overall, this model generates the inputs you need to run the Nearshore Waves and Erosion model.

-The Nearshore Waves and Erosion model uses information about the type and location of natural habitat at your site as well as the way in which your scenario changes those habitat characteristics to produce estimates of the amount of avoided shoreline erosion or scour and the value, in your local currency, of the amount of avoided damages at the shoreline under your scenario assumptions.
+The Nearshore Waves and Erosion model uses information about the type and location of natural habitat at your site, as well as the way in which your scenario changes those habitat characteristics, to produce estimates of the amount of avoided shoreline erosion or scour and the associated change in property damages.
 The model inputs are a 1D bathymetry profile (obtained from the Profile Generator model or a site survey) and a value for offshore wave height and period (or a value of wind speed, fetch and the average water depth) that are representative of a certain storm conditions that also have to be described.
 In addition, the model requires information about the backshore as well as the type and physical characteristics of the natural habitats that are at the site of interest.
 You will need to specify how your scenario, or management action, will affect the natural habitats footprint or change their density, as compared to the baseline conditions.
 Model outputs are profiles of wave height under baseline and proposed scenario conditions.
 The model also estimates the amount of avoided shoreline retreat of a sandy beach or the volume of sediment eroded from consolidated beds (e.g., scour of mud bed) due to your management actions.
 When you select the valuation option, the model uses the biophysical outputs of the Nearshore Wave and Erosion model coupled with your input about local property value to provide you with information about the change in property damage associated with your scenario.

 With this model you can answer a variety of questions.
 The most basic answer it provides is the incremental change in erosion and property damages from erosion due to a habitat management action.
 This is simply the net differences in damages between the baseline and proposed scenario.
 You can also use this model to answer questions about the total level of erosion reduction service provision by habitats in an area.
 This could be approximated linearly from the incremental value derived from your habitat management action model run.
 Alternatively, you could propose a scenario where no service provision is provided by habitat and estimate the total value of habitats in that way.
 Refer to the limitations and simplifications section below for more information on how to interpret these results.

-This model should be thought of as estimating one  portion of the environmental services associated to habitats: protection  from erosion.
+This model should be thought of as estimating one part of the environmental services associated to habitats: protection from erosion.
 When conducting a cost-benefit analysis, it is important to evaluate all value changes arising from a proposed management action.
 We recommend you run the Tier 1 model after the Coastal Vulnerability model, which is also part of the “Coastal Protection” tool box.
 The Tier 0 Coastal Vulnerability model maps regions that are more or less vulnerable to erosion and inundation during storms and also highlights important characteristics of the region of interest.
 In addition, it maps regions of the shoreline that are exposed to or sheltered from the open ocean and estimates wind-generated wave characteristics.
 Coastal Vulnerability model outputs that explore the effects of various management actions (e.g., the presence vs. absence of natural habitats) will help identify regions where natural habitats or a certain management action may have significant impacts on the stability of the coastline.
 However, the Coastal Vulnerability (Tier 0) and Nearshore Wave (Tier 1) models are independent.
 You do not need to run the Coastal Vulnerability model in order to run the Erosion Protection model.

 .. _cp-Model: